uf-mil-archive/PropaGator/azi_drive/src/planner/readme.md

 `Direct transcription`, is used to generate a trajectory that is `feasible` for the boat.
 This is a list of *states*, describing the trajectory of the vehicle, and the time that we should be reaching them. `TV-LQR` is used to *achieve* this trajectory in real-life.
 It creates the controller, and this is used to reject disturbances.
 Things like nonlinear water-resistance, wind, and model errors are rejected as disturbances.

 # Things to try
-- Parameterize a spline in point-position and velocities, then generate a cost that describes the length of the trajectory, then try to optimize

-- Local minima are _fine_, *a solution* is what we care about.
-Any non-ridiculous solution that is within bounds

 ## Things that will actually work
 - Direct collocation
 - Direct transcription
 - Pseudospectral methods
 - LQR for trajectory stabilization

-# Experiments

-- The minimum time path should be a straight line given no other constraints.
-Will this work?
-(It does!)

 # TODO